 The principal goal of psychosocial assessment in chronic pain is not, as some patients fear, to determine whether or how much pain can be attributed to psychological sources but rather to identify the emotional, behavioral, and social factors that may be rendering it less tractable to treatment and moving the patient toward physical and psychological disability.
 The development of a successful plan for treatment often depends on identifying these influences and strategizing how to address them expediently, sensitively, and thoroughly.

 It is helpful, early in the assessment process, to have access to the patient's previous medical records.
 The records can help in understanding the nature and severity of the underlying medical condition, the suspected peripheral pain generators, the response to previous medical treatments and the rationale for those that are planned, and the expected natural history of the disorder.
 This background, as it is understood and misunderstood by the patient, becomes highly influential in framing the challenges of treatment.
 Knowing the biomedical context can be a helpful bridge for conceptualizing and explaining, both to the patient and to other members of the treatment team, what role psychological factors may play.
-Discrepancies between the medical record and how a patient ...
+Discrepancies between the medical record and how ...